SakthivelDurai47/WeatherApp/README.md

 - OpenWeather API

 ## Testing
-   Test this web application by clicking on the link below [RunApp](https://sakthiveldurai47.github.io/WeatherApp/)
+   Test this web application by clicking on the link -> [RunApp](https://sakthiveldurai47.github.io/WeatherApp/)

 ## Getting Started